-Fold a shirt in 2 seconds, win laundry day forever
+How to fold a shirt in 2 seconds and win laundry day forever

-Between sorting, pre-treating and then my favorite — running out for more detergent — laundry day can be a pain.
-You know the conundrum: Need fresh jammies and towels; would rather be drinking a mocha cappuccino.
+Between sorting, pre-treating and carrying everything from room to room, laundry day can be a pain.
+You know the conundrum: Need fresh jammies and towels, but would rather be drinking a mocha cappuccino.

-My idea of folding used to involve draping clothes over a fluffy chair for a few days (it won’t get as wrinkled, right?).
-Though once I discovered this genius folding trick, I can now McGyver this chore as I play an enthralling silent solo game of “how much quicker can I nail this in?”
-It might be more addicting than Candy Crush — maybe!
+After finally getting everything clean, my idea of folding used to involve simply draping clothes over a fluffy chair for a few days (it won’t get as wrinkled that way, right?).
+But since I discovered this genius folding trick, I can now complete this chore as I play an enthralling silent solo game of “How quickly can I finish this?”

-Ready in a Snap: How to fold a shirt in 2 secondsPlay Video - 0:42

-Ready in a Snap: How to fold a shirt in 2 secondsPlay Video - 0:42

-Is the Snuggie a blanket or an article of clothing?
-Court lays down the law

-RELATED: These products will cut down on time spent in the laundry room

-Here’s how you can fold your shirts in just two seconds flat, too.
+Here’s how you, too, can fold your shirts in just two seconds flat.
 Just keep in mind it works best for short-sleeved and three-quarter-sleeved tops.

 - Lay shirt on a hard surface.
 The front should face up, with the shirt positioned horizontally so the neckline is on your right.